$10,200 in unemployment benefits won't be taxed, leading to confusion amid tax-filing season

 "I'm a New Yorker and I still have a significant tax bill from state and local taxes," she said.
 "A lot of states follow federal guidance so they will include that forgiveness, but there's about 12 that don't.
 New York is one of them and it has some of the highest taxes in the country."

-Under the changes in the new law, a person who was unemployed for some or all of 2020 could potentially save thousands in taxes.
+Under the changes in the new tax law, a person who was unemployed for some or all of 2020 could potentially save thousands in taxes.
 Someone who received $10,200 or more in unemployment benefits, and is in the 10% tax bracket, could save $1,200 on federal income taxes, assuming their adjusted gross income for the year was less than $150,000.
-(Taxpayers in higher tax brackets would save more.)
+Taxpayers in higher tax brackets would save more.

-However, the fact that the tax law was changed a month after the IRS started accepting taxes promises to further complicate an already challenging filing season.
+However, the last-minute changes threaten to complicate an already challenging filing season.

 The law "is going to put a monkey wrench in the 2020 filings," said Jonathan Medows, a CPA based in Manhattan.
 "It's a cascade – the IRS is backed up, software companies are backed up, practitioners are backed up."